saching6/wus_environment_validation/README.md

   ```
   python test_connection.py
   ````
-2. (#feedback) Once you have finished running this script please fill out this <a href="https://forms.gle/TSxQupnFK53GmEBz7" target="_blank">form</a>.
+2. **Feedback:** Once you have finished running this script please fill out this <a href="https://forms.gle/TSxQupnFK53GmEBz7" target="_blank">form</a>.
 If you see any error messsages, please put them in this form.

 ### Output